PixelSam123/wordgames4j/README.md

 # wordgames4j

-Alternative implementation for wordgames, a word games server for WebSockets
+~~Alternative~~ implementation for wordgames, a word games server for WebSockets
+I'm aware that this is basically my primary implementation now.
+The Rust server will be re-explored later.

-## Why another server implementation?
+## Why move this server to Java?

 - Not feeling like finishing the Rust implementation until I wrap my head around async Rust
 - Benchmarking interests (even more alternative implementations in even more languages coming soon?)